-Term Explanation Abbreviations AAS - Atomic Absorption Spectrometry, Ag - silver, AIG - Australian Institute of Geoscientists, Au - gold, AusIMM - Australasian Institute of Mining and Metallurgy, CEng - Chartered Engineer, CIL - carbon in leach, CIM - Canadian Institute of Mining, Metallurgy and Petroleum, CP - Chartered Professional of the AusIMM, Cu - copper, DTM - digital terrain model, g/t - grams per tonnes, EL - Exploration Licence, ICPAES - Inductively Coupled Plasma with Atomic Emission Spectroscopy (assay device), IMMM - Institute of Materials, Mining and Metallurgy, kg - kilogram, km - kilometre, km2 - square kilometre, koz - one thousand ounces, kt - one thousand tonnes. ktpa, kilo tonnes per annum, kW - kilowatt, one thousand watts, m - metre, m3 - cubic metres, Ma - million years, mm - millimetre, M - million, ML - Mining Licence, Mt - million tonnes, Mtpa - million tonnes per annum, NPV - net present value, oz - (troy ounce - 31.1 g), % - percentage, Pb - lead, RQD - rock quality designation, QA/QC - quality control and quality assurance, SGX - Singapore Stock Exchange, t - metric tonnes, t/m3 - tonnes per metre cubed, US\$ - United States dollars, Zn - zinc Base metals Non-ferrous (other than iron and alloys) metals excluding precious metals.
+Term Explanation Abbreviations AAS - Atomic Absorption Spectrometry, Ag - silver, AIG - Australian Institute of Geoscientists, Au - gold, AusIMM - Australasian Institute of Mining and Metallurgy, CEng - Chartered Engineer, CIL - carbon in leach, CIM - Canadian Institute of Mining, Metallurgy and Petroleum, CP - Chartered Professional of the AusIMM, Cu - copper, DTM - digital terrain model, g/t - grams per tonnes, EL - Exploration Licence, ICPAES - Inductively Coupled Plasma with Atomic Emission Spectroscopy (assay device), IMMM - Institute of Materials, Mining and Metallurgy, kg - kilogram, km - kilometre, km - square kilometre, koz - one thousand ounces, kt - one thousand tonnes. ktpa, kilo tonnes per annum, kW - kilowatt, one thousand watts, m - metre, m - cubic metres, Ma - million years, mm - millimetre, M - million, ML - Mining Licence, Mt - million tonnes, Mtpa - million tonnes per annum, NPV - net present value, oz - (troy ounce - 31.1 g), % - percentage, Pb - lead, RQD - rock quality designation, QA/QC - quality control and quality assurance, SGX - Singapore Stock Exchange, t - metric tonnes, t/m - tonnes per metre cubed, US\$ - United States dollars, Zn - zinc Base metals Non-ferrous (other than iron and alloys) metals excluding precious metals.
 These include copper, lead, nickel and zinc.
 Bedrock The solid rock lying beneath superficial material such as gravel or soil.
 Bulk density The mass of many particles of the material divided by the volume they occupy.
 The volume includes the space between particles as well as the space inside the pores of individual particles.
 Cut-off grade The grade that differentiates between mineralised material that is economic to mine and material that is not.
 Diamond drilling Drilling method which produces a cylindrical core of rock by drilling with a diamond tipped bit.
 Fault A fracture in rock along which displacement has occurred.
-Indicated Mineral Resource An 'Indicated Mineral Resource' is that part of a Mineral Resource for which tonnage, densities, shape, physical characteristics, grade and mineral content can be estimated with a reasonable level of confidence.
+Indicated Mineral An 'Indicated Mineral Resource' is that part of a Mineral Resource for which tonnage, densities, shape, Resource physical characteristics, grade and mineral content can be estimated with a reasonable level of confidence.
 It is based on exploration, sampling and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drillholes.
 The locations are too widely or inappropriately spaced to confirm geological and/or grade continuity but are spaced closely enough for continuity to be assumed.
+Inferred Mineral An 'Inferred Mineral Resource' is that part of a Mineral Resource for which tonnage, grade and mineral Resource content can be estimated with a low level of confidence.
+It is inferred from geological evidence and assumed but not verified geological and/or grade continuity.
+It is based on information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings and drillholes which may be limited or of uncertain quality and reliability.